sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial01/presentation.md

 ## What is Brain Imaging Data Structure?

-- Brain Imaging Data Structure (`BIDS`) is a file organization and naming scheme for neuroimaging data.
+- Brain Imaging Data Structure (`BIDS`) is a file organization and naming scheme for neuroimaging data

 - Originally developed for MRI data, extended to MEG and EEG

 ---